KiranBaliga/CodeAcademy-Python/README.md

-# Python Learning Journey
+# Coding Learning Journey

-Welcome to my Python Learning Journey repository!
-This is where I document all the Python programs and projects I create as I learn and grow my skills across various platforms.
+Welcome to my coding Learning Journey repository!
+This is where I document all the programs and projects I create as I learn and grow my skills across various platforms.

 ## About